ConorAEA96/Football/README.md

 ## To Run
 > python3 model.py

-***Warning***: Few python packages required to run the script.
-Install them all, or use a 3rd party IDE (such as spyder) that pre-installs these packages by default.

 &nbsp;
 &nbsp;

-## Scripts
+## Script
 #### 1. clean_data.py
 - Includes necessary helper functions to process raw data
 #### 2. current_fixtures
-- Collects and adds more details to the processed raw data
+- This collects and adds more data to the raw data.
-- current/past standings, goals for/against/differences, etc.
+- current standings and goals for and against etc.
 #### 3. current_form
-- Collects the latest match results
+- This collects the current fixtures and match results.
 #### 4. standings.py
-- Calculate league points and generate standings
+- This calculates the league points and generates standings
 #### 5. sf_scraper.py
-- Scrape overall team stat from FIFA
+- Scrapes the overall team data from fifa
 #### 6. prediction.py
 - With using processed data, train a ML model to predict future results
 #### 7. model.py